-1. Must exhibit appropriate developmental maturity.

-- 2. Must be able to communicate orally and receive oral communication. - 3.
+- 1. Must exhibit appropriate developmental maturity. - 2.
+Must be able to communicate orally and receive oral communication. - 3.
 Must be free from all communicable diseases. - 4.
 Must be able to take care of his or her own personal bodily needs. - 5.
 Must exhibit age-appropriate social skills. - 6.
 Must demonstrate a willingness and the ability to adhere to school and class rules. - 7.
 Must demonstrate respect for authority. - 8.
 Must have a level of emotional stability that enables the student to learn and does not distract other students from learning.
 MCS does not have the facilities nor the personnel to effectively work with extreme emotional or behavioral problems or those students with acute academic deficiencies. - 9.
-The student must be able to demonstrate the academic ability and willingness to work at the grade level to which he/she is assigned. - 10.
-The student must meet the minimum age requirement as established by the board of trustees.
-To enter school, children entering PreK3, PreK4, K5, or 1st grade must reach age 3, 4, 5, or 6 respectively, on or before September 1. - 11.
-Entry into the next grade level at MCS is contingent on: recommendation from the administration, meeting the academic criteria for that grade level, and compliance with attendance policies including absences, tardies and early dismissal as set forth in the handbook. - 12.
-Must be free from drugs, alcohol, and tobacco use. - 13.
-Must have demonstrated by his/her past actions willingness to abide by the "Law of the land." - 14.
+The student must be able to demonstrate the academic ability and willingness to work at the grade level to which he/ she is assigned.

+- 10. Entry into the next grade level at MCS is contingent on: recommendation from the administration, meeting the academic criteria for that grade level, and compliance with attendance policies including absences, tardies and early dismissal as set forth in the handbook. - 11.
+Must be free from drugs, alcohol, and tobacco use. - 12.
+Must have demonstrated by his/her past actions willingness to abide by the "Law of the land." - 13.
 Married students or students who have parented a child are not accepted to MCS and any student who marries or parents a child during the school year will be required to withdraw.
-It should be added that every student accepted will be expected to demonstrate a genuine interest in pursuing education in harmony with the standards and purposes of MCS. - 15.
-Accommodations needed for individual students must not be such that they limit other students from receiving adequate time and attention. - 16.
-Must live with parents or legal guardian.
+It should be added that every student accepted will be expected to demonstrate a genuine interest in pursuing education in harmony with the standards and purposes of MCS. - 14.
+Accommodations needed for individual students must not be such that they limit other students from receiving adequate time and attention. - 15.
+Must live with parents or legal guardian. - 16.
+Must have a "C" average on the previous report card. - 17.
+Must pass the MCS Entrance Exam.